 But rather than take a temporary job of pointing up some understandable fallacies in the use of newly adopted statistical tools by social scientific practitioners, or lead by example of right-headed statistical analyses, the New Reformers have seemed to settle into a permanent career of showing the same fallacies.
 Yes, they advocate “alternative” methods, e.g., “effect size” analysis, power analysis, confidence intervals, meta-analysis.
 But never having adequately unearthed the essential reasoning and rationale of significance tests—admittedly something that goes beyond many typical expositions—their supplements and reforms often betray the same confusions and pitfalls that underlie the methods they seek to supplement or replace!
 (I will give readers a chance to demonstrate this in later posts.)

-We all reject the highly lampooned, recipe-like uses of significance tests; I and others insist on interpreting tests to reflect the extent of discrepancy indicated or not (e.g., Mayo 1981, writing my doctoral dissertation)!
+We all reject the highly lampooned, recipe-like uses of significance tests; I and others insist on interpreting tests to reflect the extent of discrepancy indicated or not (back when I was writing my doctoral dissertation and EGEK 1996).
 I never imagined that hypotheses tests (of all stripes) would continue to be flogged again and again, in the same ways!

-Frustrated with the limited progress in psychology, an imagined malign conspiracy of significance tests is blamed: traditional reliance on statistical significance testing, we hear,
+Frustrated with the limited progress in psychology, apparently inconsistent results, and lack of replication, an imagined malign conspiracy of significance tests is blamed: traditional reliance on statistical significance testing, we hear,

 Harlow, L., Mulaik, S., Steiger, J. (Eds.)
 What if there were no significance tests? (pp. 37-64).
 Mahwah, NJ: Lawrence Erlbaum Associates.